astariul/github-hosted-pypi/README.md

 For example, let's say you have a package named `fbi_package` version `2.8.3` hosted on your private PyPi index.

-An attacker could create a malicious package with the same name (`fbi_package`) and a higher version (for example `99.0.0`).
+An attacker could create a malicious package with the same name and a higher version (for example `99.0.0`).
 When you run `pip install fbi_package --extra-index-url my_pypi_index.com`, under the hood `pip` will download the latest version of the package, which is the malicious package !

 ---

 While this repository makes it very convenient to have your own PyPi index, be aware that the page is public, therefore anyone can see which package name you're using and create a malicious package with this same name...

+That's why we included automated checks into this private PyPi index.
+Whenever you access the page of your package, PyPi API is called, and if a package with the same name and a higher version is found, the install command is replaced with a warning.

+If you see this warning, don't install the package !
+Instead, change the name of your package or upgrade the version above its public counterpart.

-Please be careful out there !
+Be careful out there !

 ## Contribute